Code-Institute-Submissions/eshop/README.md

 The relationship between the models are illustrated in [this ER diagram](report/ERD.png).

 ## Testing
 All testing was done manually, with the following tests performed.
-Please note that sample normal and superuser account and password has been provided in the first section (above) of this README file.
+Please note that a sample normal account and superuser account and their respective passwords, along with STRIPE checkout credit card test numbers have been provided in the first section (above) of this README file.
 |  # | Event | Expected Outcome | Actual Outcome |
 |----|-------|------------------|----------------|
 |  1 | as guest, browse about page| able to access about page | As expected |